Multicenter trial confirms monocyte distribution width useful for early sepsis detection

 A total of 2,158 patients were enrolled in the study, of whom 385 met the diagnosis of Sepsis-2 while 243 displayed characteristics of Sepsis-3.
 A monocyte distribution width greater than 20.0 U distinguished sepsis from all other conditions based on either Sepsis-2 or Sepsis-3 criteria.
 The results of this study showed that MDW is effective for sepsis recognition during an initial emergency department visit and adds value to early sepsis detection.

 Given that strong correlations between delayed treatment and higher mortality exist, improving early detection protocols is important for standardized sepsis care.
-The study exhibited how MDW could enhance the clinical utility of the WBC and other SIRS (systemic inflammatory response syndrome) criteria for early sepsis detection in the ED.
+The study exhibited how monocyte distribution width could enhance the clinical utility of the WBC and other SIRS (systemic inflammatory response syndrome) criteria for early sepsis detection in the ED.